-Contracted in 2018, this investment supports an Australian Banana Growers’ Council Plant Health Officer to assist North Queensland banana growers in containing and managing significant pests and diseases, and to help in the early detection of exotic pests and diseases.
-The role involves conducting surveillance, education, awareness and guidance activities with growers, and other biosecurity-related activities.
+From 2018 to 2021, this investment supported an Australian Banana Growers’ Council Plant Health Liaison Officer (PHLO) to assist North Queensland banana growers contain and manage significant pests and diseases and help in the early detection of exotic pests and diseases.

 The role involved conducting surveillance for leaf diseases on all North Queensland farms, educating growers and the local industry on biosecurity matters, supporting best practice disease management and adoption of on-farm biosecurity measures, and providing guidance in future biosecurity surveillance and management strategies.

 The project was highly successful with comprehensive disease surveillance data collected from all farms in the North Queensland region.
 Biosecurity Best Management Practice concepts for disease control were promoted through a wide range of educational material and activities, for example the Best Management Practices Manual as well the dissemination of information through various media channels to growers, aerial operators, agronomists, government and research bodies, and the communities of North Queensland.

 Through the work of the PHLO, close to 100 per cent compliance with the relevant leaf spot guidelines was achieved in North Queensland through a voluntary industry approach and a greater proportion of growers had improved their on-farm biosecurity practices.
 This enhanced biosecurity for the whole banana industry as low disease levels help maintain a consistent quality and supply of bananas, minimise production costs and are beneficial to the environment and workplace safety through the reduced need for chemical spraying.